 In addition to the technical processing features, business practices have been introduced in relation to the handling of payments in a wider, "end-to-end" approach.

-Clearing and Settlement cycle arrangements
+Clearing and settlement cycle arrangements

 STEP2 SCT provides the following clearing and settlement cycle arrangements:

-- Five day-time cycles: Participants are free to send payments for settlement during any of these five cycles but must be ready to process incoming payments during each of them.
+- five day-time cycles: participants are free to send payments for settlement during any of these five cycles but must be ready to process incoming payments during each of them.
 The sending cut-off of the last settlement cycle in the day stands at 16:00 CET.

-- Two optional night-time cycles: Participation is on a closed user group basis, i.e. any bank wishing to send or receive payments during either or both of the optional cycles has to register separately for each optional cycle.
+- two optional night-time cycles: participation is on a closed user group basis, i.e. any bank wishing to send or receive payments during either or both of the optional cycles has to register separately for each optional cycle.

-Functioning of the clearing and settlement process
+How the clearing and settlement process works

 Clearing and settlement phases